snehabalaji/Rna_Splicing_Demos/index.md

 * Alternative Splicing: different splice sites that allow for a single parent gene to code for many different proteins.
 * Weights: In the context of deep learning weights are numerical values that represent the strength of the connection between two neurons.
 * Nodes: a computational unit made of an input, transfer connection and output.
+* Convolutional Neural Networks: is a type of neural network that processes data in a grid-like format like an image by assigning importance scores and then learning.

 ## References
 * Zeng, T., Li, Y.I.
 Predicting RNA splicing from DNA sequence using Pangolin.
 Genome Biol 23, 103 (2022). https://doi.org/10.1186/s13059-022-02664-4
 * Kishore Jaganathan, Sofia Kyriazopoulou Panagiotopoulou, Jeremy F. McRae, ..., Serafim Batzoglou, Stephan J. Sanders, Kyle Kai-How Farh.
 “Predicting splicing from primary sequence with deep learning”.
 Cell. (n.d.).
 Retrieved June 20, 2022, from https://www.cell.com/cell/fulltext/S0092-8674(18)31629-5
 * Cheng, J., Çelik, M.H., Kundaje, A. et al. MTSplice predicts effects of genetic variants on tissue-specific splicing.
 Genome Biol 22, 94 (2021). https://doi.org/10.1186/s13059-021-02273-7
+* Thanapattheerakul T, Engchuan W, Chan JH.
+2020.
+Predicting the effect of variants on splicing using Convolutional Neural Networks.
+PeerJ 8:e9470 https://doi.org/10.7717/peerj.9470